firstsignal/activation-geometry-sentiment/README.md

 ## Future direction

 This reads one model, offline.
 The natural extension is a live **geometric harness**: monitoring a model's proximity to interpretable directions during generation and using that geometry as a control surface — flagging or gating on approach to safety-relevant regions of activation space.
-That's the larger idea this artifact is the first step toward.Chapter 3 strengthens the case: the soak concentrates onto readable directions, meaning drift toward a feature is visible before the feature-word arrives.
+That's the larger idea this artifact is the first step toward.
+Chapters 3 and 4 strengthen the case: the soak concentrates onto readable directions — increasingly so relative to chance as models scale — meaning drift toward a feature is visible before the feature-word arrives.

 ## Run it